 Often referred to as the fastest team ball sport, handball features physical contact and end-to-end action with high jumps, powerful throws, and spectacular agility.
 The goal?
 To score the most goals by throwing a small ball past the defending goaltender into a net using only the hands to pass and dribble.

-The two tournaments each feature 12 teams divided into two pools of six for a preliminary round robin.
+The men’s and women’s tournaments each feature 12 teams divided into two pools of six for a preliminary round robin.
 The top four teams in each pool advance to the quarterfinals, from which the winners advance to the semifinals.
 The semifinal victors face off for gold while the semifinal loses play for bronze.